-Monitoring servers and network infrastructure is important when it comes to keeping your business operations flowing, but what level of server monitoring is required if down time is simply not an option?
+Monitoring servers and network infrastructure is important when it comes to keeping your business operations flowing, but what level of server monitoring is required if downtime is simply not an option?

 Things are further complicated by the varied ecosystems that exist in the computer world, with Microsoft Windows, Linux and many other players all sharing in the market.